ix-ax/AXOpen/docfx/articles/guidelines/components.md

 * Component should properly hide implementation details by marking methods preferably ```PROTECTED```.
 * Consider using the ```PRIVATE``` access modifier to prevent any access to that member if you deem it necessary.
 Be aware, though, that private members cannot be overridden by a derived class.
 * If there are any testing methods in the same library with the component, these must be marked ```INTERNAL```.
-* Each action of the component should be implemented using the ```TcoTask``` class.
+* Each action of the component should be implemented using the ```AxoTask``` class.
 There is no exception to this rule, even for the actions that require a single cycle to complete.
 Task's ```Invoke``` should be placed into a method with an appropriate name (MoveAbsolute, MoveHome, Measure).

 ### Cyclic call